WebSocket Real-time Service

 func connect(token: String) {

-var request = URLRequest(url: URL(string: "wss://gateway.vislagps.com/api/socket?token=\(token)")!)
+var request = URLRequest(url: URL(string: "wss://api.vislagps.com/api/socket?token=\(token)")!)

 socket = WebSocket(request: request)